ishtardsama/ROOT/README.md

 # ROOT v1.0 | Smart Plant Monitor

 **ROOT** is a low-power, Wi-Fi-enabled sensor node designed to monitor the health of your plants.
-Built on the **XIAO ESP32-C3**, it tracks soil moisture and ambient light levels, sending real-time data to a mobile dashboard via your personal cloud server.
+Built on the **XIAO ESP32-C3**, it tracks soil moisture and ambient light levels, sending real-time data to a mobile dashboard via WiFi.

 ---